josephj1o4e1/Flask-User-Management-System-with-Login-Registration-Layout/README.md

 # Flask-Demo
-This is a Flask Demo from https://github.com/realpython/discover-flask
+This is a Flask Website that implements a basic user management system.

+Framework: Flask
+Session management: Flask-Login
+OAuth: oauthlib
+DB: Postgresql
+ORM: SQLAlchemy + Alembic